All Episodes

 Obama said they got bad intel.

-And she was openly disgusted and angry and even a little embarrassed, because that of course is the excuse that Bush offered when there were no weapons of mass destruction after we invaded Iraq.
+And she was openly disgusted and angry and even a little embarrassed, because that, of course, is the excuse that Bush offered when there were no weapons of mass destruction after we invaded Iraq.

-And as I explained yesterday, everything that happened in Iraq was reported as as a disaster for five years.
+And as I explained yesterday, everything that happened in Iraq was reported as a disaster for five years.

 It was the worst thing ever.